-As with all vertical auger extractors because pulp has to turn at a 90 degree angle.
+As with all vertical auger extractors because the pulp has to turn at a 90-degree angle.
 Long fibers will clog the pulp ejector port so remember to always pre-cut.

 What makes this a great option?

-A slow rotating auger translates to a more nutrient rich juice because less air goes in.
-The less air in the juice means it won’t oxidize as fast as it would in a centrifugal juicer.
+A slow rotating auger translates to a more nutrient-rich juice because less air goes in.
+The less air in the liquid means it won’t oxidize as fast as it would in a centrifugal juicer.

-Kuvings also made it easier to clean because it has one of these:
+Kuvings also made it easy to clean because it has one of these:

-They also removed the recess areas underneath the auger and inside the juice bowl making it faster to clean up because there will be minimal pulp build up, a very nice touch.
+They also removed the recess areas underneath the auger and inside the juice bowl, making it faster to clean up because there will be minimal pulp build up, a lovely touch.

-Also it comes with a 10 year warranty on the whole juicer, so when you buy this, expect at least 10 years of worry free juicing.
+Also, it comes with a 10-year warranty on the whole juicer, so when you buy this, expect at least ten years of worry-free juicing.

 What are the downsides?

-Third, this juicer will not be as efficient as a horizontal auger juicer when extracting from leafy veggies.
-But it can be remedied by using hard ingredients like carrot to help push pulp down.
+Third, this juicer will not be as efficient as a horizontal auger extractor when extracting from leafy veggies.
+But it can be remedied by using hard ingredients like a carrot to help push pulp down.

 This will work great for people who a mixture of hard and soft fruit and vegetables (including green leafy veggies) in their juices without having to do much pre-cutting because it has a wide feed chute.